Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ## External device to GO messages
 0x8C is a message type sent from an external device to GO, to either subscribe or to get a list of topics or to get a list of subscribed topics etc.
+The payload of the 0x8C message is the Pub/Sub message, encoded with Protobuf using nanopb.
 An example usage of the 0x8C message to subscribe to one of the topics like TOPIC_ACCEL is as described below.

 0x8C fields values: